35 Cancri

-35 Cancri is a star in the zodiac constellation of Cancer, located 630 light years from the Sun.
-It is a challenge to view with the naked eye even under good seeing conditions, having an apparent visual magnitude of +6.55.
+35 Cancri is a star in the zodiac constellation of Cancer, located about 609 light-years from the Sun.
+It is a challenge to view with the naked eye even under ideal seeing conditions, having an apparent visual magnitude of +6.55.
 The star is moving further from the Earth with a heliocentric radial velocity of +35 km/s, and is a member of the Beehive Cluster.

 This is a subgiant star with a stellar classification of G0 III.
 It is rotating at a relatively fast clip, giving it an oblate shape with an equatorial bulge that is 5% larger than the polar radius.
-35 Cancri has a projected rotational velocity of 99 km/s and a rotation period of 0.5 days.
+35 Cancri has a projected rotational velocity of 99 km/s.
 This rotation is expected to decrease significantly as the star expands into a giant.
-It has nearly the same mass and size as the Sun, but is radiating 77 times the Sun's luminosity from its photosphere at an effective temperature of 5,950 K.
+It has nine times the radius of the Sun, and is radiating 71 times the Sun's luminosity from its photosphere at an effective temperature of ±5581 K.